ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Implementation note: For most VDAFs, it is possible to aggregate output shares as they arrive rather than wait until the batch is collected.
 To do so however, it is necessary to enforce the batch parameters as described in
-{{batch-validation}} so that the aggregator knows which aggregate share to update.
+{{batch-validation}} so that the Aggregator knows which aggregate share to update.

-The Helper then encrypts `agg_share` under the collector's HPKE public key as described in {{aggregate-share-encrypt}}, yielding `encrypted_agg_share`.
+The Helper then encrypts `agg_share` under the Collector's HPKE public key as described in {{aggregate-share-encrypt}}, yielding `encrypted_agg_share`.
 Encryption prevents the Leader from learning the actual result, as it only has its own aggregate share and cannot compute the Helper's.